 According to Judith Kroll’s research findings at the Bilingualism Mind and Brain Lab, learning another language does more than just improve your brain.
 It makes it more adept at juggling multiple ideas and tasks.

 As Kroll discusses in The Handbook of Second Language Acquisition, your brain learns to handle and even create concepts better when you regularly learn another language.
 Because words are always involved, multiple grammars sharpen your ability to place things in order.
-It’s literally like juggling with your mind, and you don’t have to increase your IQ to do it.
-Just learn a new language.
+It’s literally like juggling with your mind.

 Note: Some people incorrectly say that this research means you can multitask better.
 Actually, it’s more likely task switching that you improve at, which is even more beneficial.
 You’ll still want to focus on one thing at a time when it comes to optimal performance at work.